Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-Experimental measurements with detailed comparisons between $^{238}$U+$^{238}$U and $^{197}$Au+$^{197}$Au collisions at RHIC~\cite{STAR:2024eky,Zhang:2022sgk}, and between $^{129}$Xe+$^{129}$Xe and $^{208}$Pb+$^{208}$Pb collisions at LHC~\cite{ATLAS:2022dov,ALICE:2021gxt,ALICE:2024nqd} have shown signatures compatible with nuclear quadrupole and triaxial deformations.
-The isobaric collisions performed at RHIC with the same mass number, $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions, have also directly reflected the visible nuclear structure difference, including quadrupole and octupole deformations, and neutron skin thickness, from the difference in the measured ratios of the final state bulk observables at a given centrality, since the systematics from hadron evolution is expected to be completely canceled out~\cite{Zhang:2022fou,Bally:2022vgo,Xu:2022ikx,Zhang:2024ake}.
-However, the extensive understanding of anisotropic flow-related observables in isobaric collisions has not yet been explored.
+Experimental measurements of multiparticle azimuthal correlation in $^{238}$U+$^{238}$U and $^{197}$Au+$^{197}$Au collisions at RHIC~\cite{STAR:2024wgy,Zhang:2022sgk}, as well as in $^{129}$Xe+$^{129}$Xe and $^{208}$Pb+$^{208}$Pb collisions at the LHC~\cite{ATLAS:2022dov,ALICE:2021gxt,ALICE:2024nqd}, have reported patterns consistent with expectations from nuclear quadrupole and, in some cases, triaxial deformations.
+These observations support the notion that intrinsic nuclear geometry can influence flow-related observables in relativistic heavy-ion collisions.
+Similarly, isobar collisions performed at RHIC involving nuclei with the same mass number, $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr, have provided direct evidence of nuclear structure difference, including quadrupole and octupole deformations as well as neutron skin thickness.
+These differences manifest themselves in the ratios of final-state bulk observables at a given centrality, where systematic uncertainties from hadronic evolution are expected to be largely canceled out~\cite{Zhang:2022fou,Jia:2022ozr,Xu:2022ikx,Zhang:2024ake}.
+Despite these advances, the behavior and sensitivity of multiparticle anisotropic-flow–related observables in isobar collisions have not yet been systematically assessed.

-In this work, we use detailed isobars $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr simulations at $\sqrt{s_{NN}} =$ 200 GeV with a multi-phase transport (AMPT) framework to study the correlated long-range mixed-harmonic fluctuations as supplementary observables, such as asymmetric cumulants, symmetric cumulants, and nonlinear coupling coefficients, that are sensitive to the initial state and could be used to further constrain nuclear structure parameters.
-The efficacy of the shear viscosity effect on the isobar ratios is also discussed.
-This paper is organized as follows.
-We first introduce the general AMPT model setup and the details of the analysis method employed.
-The results and discussions are presented, followed by a summary.
+In this paper, we investigate $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr isobar collisions at $\sqrtsnn =$ 200 GeV using a multi-phase transport (AMPT) framework.
+This analysis focuses on the correlated long-range mixed-harmonic fluctuations as supplementary observables, including asymmetric cumulants, symmetric cumulants, nonlinear coupling coefficients, and the correlations between flow harmonics and mean transverse momentum.
+These observables are examined as potential probes of initial-state geometry and fluctuations, with particular attention to their achievable sensitivity to differences in nuclear structure parameters within the limitations of the model and available statistics.
+We also assess the dependence of isobar ratios on the choice of shear viscosity within the explored AMPT configurations.